Apples (1 Medium (2 3/4 Inches Dia) (Approx 3 Per Lb))

 How to consume Apples without glucose spikes

-Combine apples with a source of protein, such as a small handful of nuts, a piece of cheese, or a spoonful of peanut butter.
-Protein can help slow the absorption of sugar into the bloodstream.
+Combine apples with a source of protein or healthy fats, such as nut butter, cheese, or yogurt.
+This can help slow down the absorption of sugar.

 Stay Hydrated